siliverst/IN14v2clock/README.md

    ```

  **When using COSMIC:**

+ - For the correct operation of the project, the following settings are required when compiling the Release target on Cosmic:
+     - Project Settings -> C Compiler -> Category: Optimization -> check the Disable for Debugging (-no) and the Speed Optimization;
+     - Project Settings -> Linker -> Category: Input -> Change Segment Ram to 0x0ff-0x37f, and add the section .fbss to the Ram segment.
+     - or you can use my Cosmic project.

  - Compile the firmware using Cosmic STM8 v4.6 toolchain.
  - Or use precompiled firmware file: `Release\in14v2clock.s19`